Luis Eduardo Garcia Killed in Tucson Pedestrian Accident

 The fatal collision occurred on South 12th Avenue near West District Street

-Luis Eduardo Garcia, 56, was killed in a hit-and-run pedestrian accident on South 12th Avenue near West District Street in Tucson on May 11, according to the Tucson Police Department.
+Luis Eduardo Garcia, 56, was killed in a hit-and-run crash on South 12th Avenue near West District Street in Tucson on May 11, according to police.

 The vehicle was driving above the 35 mph speed limit when it struck the man at approximately 12:37 a.m.
 The driver fled the scene without stopping to render aid or contact authorities.

-paramedics pronounced the victim dead at the scene.
+Paramedics pronounced the victim, Garcia, dead at the scene.

 Investigators are actively searching for the driver and the involved vehicle.
 Authorities noted the pedestrian was not in a marked or implied crosswalk at the time of the collision.